artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 97 | Original           |   0.835 ± 0.002 |            0.09 |   1.635 ± 0.001 |            0.49 |
 | 98 | Original + CMOV    |   0.836 ± 0.005 |            0.11 |   1.638 ± 0.001 |            0.19 |

 Nothing, it does not seem to help at this stage.
 Why?
 I have not figured it out.
-The answer lies hidden in CPU pipeline.
+The answer lies hidden in the CPU pipeline.

-On the other hand, it does improve the result on ~11% on Apple M1 Pro :)
+On the other hand, it does improve the result by ~11% on Apple M1 Pro :)

-And the last experiment, let's remove work sharing optimizations #15 and #16 from the original solution.
+And the last experiment, let's remove the work-sharing optimizations #15 and #16 from the original solution.

 | #  | Change             |      Time (413) | Reduction (413) |      Time (10k) | Reduction (10k) |
 |----|--------------------|----------------:|----------------:|----------------:|----------------:|
 | 97 | Original           |   0.835 ± 0.002 |            0.09 |   1.635 ± 0.001 |            0.49 |
 | 99 | Original - Sharing |   0.914 ± 0.020 |            9.48 |   1.709 ± 0.021 |            4.55 |

-LOL, when I run it once I got much better results.
+LOL, when I run it once I get much better results.
 But when I run it one by one I see stable degradation.
 Let's collect the time when our runners come to the finish line.

 Before the change: